Pppp1116/content-license-policy/README.md

 ---

-## 9. Governing Law
+## 10. Governing Law & Dispute Resolution

-Any disputes arising out of or related to this Policy or the community shall be governed by the laws of **[Insert Your Country/State Here]**, without regard to its conflict of laws rules.
+Any disputes arising out of or related to this Policy or the community shall be governed by the laws of **[Insert Your Country]**, without regard to its conflict of laws rules.
+Before initiating any legal action, you agree to attempt to resolve the dispute informally by contacting the Server Owner in good faith.

 ---

+## 11. Severability & Survival

+- **Severability:** If any provision of this Policy is found to be unenforceable, the remaining provisions will continue in full effect.
+- **Survival:** The obligations under Sections 2 (License), 7 (Liability), and 8 (Indemnification) shall survive any termination of your access to the community.

+---

-## 10. Acceptance
+## 12. Acceptance

 By joining the server, viewing this repository, or submitting content, you signify your acceptance of this policy.
 If you do not agree, you must discontinue use of these resources immediately.